-When the Stars Go Dark by Paula McLain, A suspenseful and emotionally poignant detective novel about a woman coming to terms with her past.
+Book review and synopsis for When the Stars Go Dark by Paula McLain, a suspenseful and emotionally poignant detective novel about a woman coming to terms with her past.

 Where the Stars Go Dark by Paula McLain is about a detective, Anna Hart, whose child has recently died.
 With her marriage falling apart, she goes home to Mendocino where she was raised by her adoptive parents.